Is Freelancing a Good Career Option?

 The pro's of freelancing

-This is an obvious one, but there is a pure joy of knowing you don’t have to answer to anyone, except your clients, of course!
+This is obvious, but there is pure joy in knowing you don’t have to answer to anyone except your clients!
 However, you are accountable to only yourself, which is an excellent lesson in discipline.
-Moreover, one gains immense confidence in calling the shots and not being micromanaged by that pesky micro-manager
+Moreover, one gains immense confidence in calling the shots and not being monitored by that pesky micro-manager.

 Work from anywhere

 Most freelancers are location-independent, meaning they can work from anywhere.
 The terms Work from Home (WFH) and Work from Anywhere (WFA) has arisen during the pandemic, and I suspect the trend continues.
-The future of work has changed as people choose to move from big-city centres to coastal and regional town centres.
-Hopefully, when the world returns to a sense of normality, we will have the choice of living and working overseas again.
+The future of work has changed as people choose to move from big-city centers to coastal and regional town centers.
+When it comes to asking yourself, is freelancing a good career option, this is the best reason to say yes.

-Okay, this one is a bit of a double-edged sword.
-Although being your own boss means you can choose to go on a vacation whenever you want, do not be surprised if you find yourself working on said vacay (see con’s).
-However, having the freedom to choose when you want to take a trip away is liberating, especially knowing that you can WFA if need be.
+Okay, this one is a double-edged sword.
+Although being your own boss means you can choose to go on a vacation whenever you want, do not be surprised if you find yourself working on said vacation (see con’s).
+However, choosing when you want to take a trip away is liberating, especially knowing that you can WFA if needed.

 Choose who you work with

-This may not be choice for those starting out freelancing, as you may be required take any work you can get, especially if you are building a portfolio.
-However, if you stay the course and take on my advice through this blog and book, you will get to a stage in your freelance career where you can be picky with who you work with.
+This may not be a choice for those starting out freelancing, as you may be required to take any work you can get, especially if you are building a portfolio.
+However, if you stay the course, you will get to a stage in your freelance career where you can be picky with who you work.
 Ideally, you want to get to a stage where you have three to five great paying regular clients as a freelancer.

 Learn to run a business

-Even if you are a sole trader freelancer, you are still running a business.
-This means wearing multiple hats, including marketing, accounting, client relationships and general admin.
+Even if you are a freelancer working for yourself, you are still running a business.
+This means wearing multiple hats, including marketing, accounting, and general admin.
 The skills and confidence I’ve gained just from my hands-experience of running my freelance business have been invaluable.
-And if you plan to expand, grow or start up another company, then the business of freelancing is a great training ground.
+And if you plan to expand, grow, or run a start-up, then the business of freelancing is a great training ground.